Fanfare, applaud and ring out the bells, Dulux has announced its colour for 2019 and drum roll please … the tantalising ‘Spiced Honey.’

 Whatever your thoughts to the fame of spiced honey, let’s draw our attention to the success of a similar collection of colours used by Kelly Hoppen, international interior designer, who has used the same palette so successfully for many years.
 These colours essentially became the basis her signature style, with this, I fully expect Spiced Honey to become a success.

 Final note - It happened to me!

 I just relaunched my website, Tracey Andrews Interiors, and the colours run a similar theme, I call it Nude.
-It was not planned only unknowlinly absorbed into my psyche, sometime about this time of year,.
-Heres to next years colour.
+It was not planned only unknowingly absorbed into my psyche - it happens usually around this time of year!